 Power output: Horsepower vs. torque

-Both gasoline and diesel engines are measured in terms of horsepower and torque.
+The output of gasoline and diesel engines is measured in terms of horsepower and torque.
 Horsepower is a measure of power, while torque is a measure of an engine’s twisting force on the driveline.
 Big amounts of both are great, but if you have a lot of horsepower with only a little torque, your vehicle is going to be slow to get going.
 It’s torque that gets things moving, which is why diesel engines are used in big trucks; they are great for moving heavy loads because they have so much torque.
-But diesel engines don’t rev up very high, so they make less horsepower on average than gas engines, which is why they aren’t many sports cars with diesel engines.
+But diesel engines don’t rev up very high, so they make less horsepower on average than gas engines, which is why there aren’t many sports cars with diesel engines.

 Because diesel engines use compression ignition, which can quickly ruin a gas engine, they’re built tough.
 And because they come from a workhorse heritage, they tend to be reliable and require little care.
 This used to translate into a ton of weight, but with modern manufacturing methods, the weight penalty for a diesel engine has been greatly reduced and the engine’s weights are now generally on par with gas engines.